 The bus travel from Kathmandu to Jiri begins our journey.
 We start the trek on foot from Jiri.
 We pass through village areas observing culture and lifestyle of Sherpa people enjoying the traditional authentic food in their warm and hospitable tea houses along the way.
 We can see people using Yaks to carry goods around.
-We can also find rich Buddhist culture through several monasteries and stupas throughout the Everest Base Camp Trip.
+We can also find rich Buddhist culture through several monasteries and stupas throughout the Classic Everest Base Camp Trek.
 In addition, we see prayer wheels and prayer flags decorating the areas.
 Also, huge rocks carved and painted with Buddhist mantras can be spotted at several places around the trail.

-The natural beauty of pine, rhododendron and juniper forest along the way add charm to our Everest Base Camp Trip.
+The natural beauty of pine, rhododendron and juniper forest along the way add charm to our Classic Everest Base Camp Trek.
 Many uphill and downhill trails are there along the way.
 We pass through numerous rivers and suspension bridges as well.
 Despite the rugged terrain, the tea houses and lodges around the region are well kept, homely and welcoming where we get to have a comfortable rest.

-The mountainous beauty fills our eyes on our Everest Base Camp Trip ahead with breathtaking views of Mount Everest, Mount Ama Dablam, Mount Lhotse, Mount Thamserku, Mount Pumori and many others.
+The mountainous beauty fills our eyes on our Classic Everest Base Camp Trek ahead with breathtaking views of Mount Everest, Mount Ama Dablam, Mount Lhotse, Mount Thamserku, Mount Pumori and many others.
 The best view of mountains can be observed from the top of Kala Patthar from where 360 ◦ views of a mountain range can be seen.

 Many people have questions as to what level of physical fitness is required for visiting Nepal, and that is extremely reliant on what activity the visitor is engaging in.
 With that said, for a standard trek of moderate grading (Everest Base Camp Trek is an example of moderate) the daily activity will be 7-8 hours, and elevation will generally not exceed 5,500 meters.
 The day’s trekking is sustained and will involve both long steep climbs, and descents with a variety of terrain underfoot from well-trodden paths, to rocks covered with ice or snow.
 A typical day would include a number of climbs or descents of 500 meters or more, starting after breakfast, resting at lunch, then continuous trekking until arriving at the teahouse.